libapps/libapps-mirror/nassh/doc/hack.md

     An SSH agent that aggregates responses from multiple dynamically loaded backends.
   * [nassh_agent_backend.js]:
-    A dummy backend for the SSH agent from which all other backends derive.
+    A stub backend for the SSH agent from which all other backends derive.
   * [nassh_agent_message.js]:
     General message handling in accordance with the SSH agent protocol.
   * [nassh_agent_message_types.js]: